deepinv/deepinv/docs/source/deepinv.physics.rst

-where :math:`x\in\xset` is an image of :math:`n` pixels, :math:`y\in\yset` are the measurements of size :math:`m`, :math:`A:\xset\mapsto \yset` is a deterministic (linear or non-linear) mapping capturing the physics of the acquisition and :math:`N:\yset\mapsto \yset` is a stochastic mapping which characterizes the noise affecting the measurements.
+where :math:`x\in\xset` is an image of :math:`n` pixels, :math:`y\in\yset` are the measurements of size :math:`m`, :math:`A:\xset\mapsto \yset` is a deterministic (linear or non-linear) mapping capturing the physics of the acquisition and :math:`N:\yset\mapsto \yset` is a mapping which characterizes the noise affecting the measurements.

 All forward operators inherit the structure of the ``Physics`` class.